Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/install-fusion-cli.md

 This location is automatically added to your path to easily execute the `dbtf` command, but it requires reloading your shell.

-## Configure environment variables

-If you have environment variables in your project, you can configure them to run commands in the terminal or using the VS Code extension buttons and menus.
-Refer to [Configure environment variables](/docs/fusion/install-dbt-extension#configure-environment-variables) for more information.

 ## Update Fusion